MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-create-budgets.md

 ms.search.keywords: postpone
 ms.date: 06/16/2017
 ms.author: sgroespe
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
-ms.openlocfilehash: 7dfd3cc7efe00b48a39982bb220ccc21b7409da4
+ms.openlocfilehash: cda69d70ece090a149a13e5e1f4ed02fa70c49f7
 ms.contentlocale: en-nz
-ms.lasthandoff: 07/07/2017
+ms.lasthandoff: 09/22/2017

 ---
 # <a name="how-to-create--budgets"></a>How to: Create  Budgets
 You can have multiple budgets for identical time periods by creating budgets with separate names.
 First, you set up the budget name and enter the budget figures.
 The budget name is then included on all the budget entries you create.

  When you create a budget, you can define four dimensions for each budget.
-These budget\-specific dimensions are called budget dimensions.
+These budget-specific dimensions are called budget dimensions.
 You select the budget dimensions for each budget from among the dimensions you have already set up.
 Budget dimensions can be used to set filters on a budget and to add dimension information to budget entries.
 For more information, see [Working with Dimensions](finance-dimensions.md).

  Budgets play an important role in business intelligence, such as in financial statement based on account schedules that include budget entries or when analysing budgeted versus actual amounts in the chart of accounts.
 For more information, see [Business Intelligence](bi.md).

+ Budgets play an important role in business intelligence, such as in financial statement based on account schedules that include budget entries or when analysing budgeted versus actual amounts in the chart of accounts.
+For more information, see [Business Intelligence](bi.md).

+In cost accounting, you work with cost budgets in a similar way.
+For more information, see [Creating Cost Budgets](finance-create-cost-budgets.md).

  > [!NOTE]
 >   This functionality requires that your experience is set to **Suite**.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).